ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel461MG/messages.rst.txt

     This message is displayed in response to a VIRTEL RELAYS command when VIRTEL has no VTAM ACB open except for the main VIRTEL application ACB applid.
 Action
     None.

+VIR0216W  OPEN ERROR PROCESSING MEMBER membername
+"""""""""""""""""""""""""""""""""""""""""""""""""
+Module
+    VIR0002
+Meaning
+    This message is displayed when there is an open error opening the VIRCNTL PDS.
+Action
+    Check that the VIRCNTL PDS has been allocated.
+Contact Syspertec Support if problem persists.

+VIR0217W  NOT FOUND IN VIRCNTL PDS.
+MEMBER membername
+"""""""""""""""""""""""""""""""""""""""""""""""""""""
+Module
+    VIR0002
+Meaning
+    This message is displayed when command member could not be located in the VIRCNTL PDS.
+Action
+    Check that the VIRCNTL PDS contains the member.
+Contact Syspertec Support if problem persists.

+VIR0218I  EXECUTED COMMAND command
+""""""""""""""""""""""""""""""""""
+Module
+    VIR0002
+Meaning
+    This message is displayed when a command has been executed from the CNTL membername PDS member.
+Action
+    None

+VIR0219W  AUTOEXEC DISABLED
+"""""""""""""""""""""""""""
+Module
+    VIR0002
+Meaning
+    The AUTOEXEC feature could not locate the DDNAME VIRCNTL.
+Action
+    Add the PDS DDNAME VIRCNTL to the VIRTEL startup procedure.

 VIR0220I termid SCENARIO STOP REQUESTED
 """""""""""""""""""""""""""""""""""""""